hiiamboris/red-spaces-gitlab-mirror/manual.md

      DELIST-FINALIZER handler

 DESCRIPTION:
-     Unregister a previewer from the event chain.
+     Unregister a finalizer from the event chain.
      DELIST-FINALIZER is a function! value.

 ARGUMENTS: